 Seed Company’s Growth Partners unit believes the national church and her partners have the vision and capacity to lead Scripture translation for sustainable transformational ministry within their own countries.
 These global initiatives serve as multipliers to boost the capacity of national Bible translation organizations serving the global Church.

-Growth Partners is engaged with partners in Chad, the Democratic Republic of Congo, Ghana, India, Indonesia, Kenya, Mexico, Nigeria, Papua New Guinea, Russia, Singapore, and the United States.
+Growth Partners is currently engaged with organizations in Ghana, Indonesia, Malaysia, Kenya, Mexico, India, Russia, and Nigeria.